zachammoud00/stack_implementation-/README.md

 The goal was to practice:

-- Dynamic memory allocation
+- Static memory allocation
-- Struct design
-- Pointer management
+- Setting and keeping track of a stack-pointer.
-- Boundary checking
+- Boundary checking (Overflow and Underflow).
-- Memory layout awareness
+- Memory layout awareness.

 # 🧰 Build

+**OS:** Linux Ubuntu 24.04.4 LTS
+**Code Editor:** VIM
+**Compiler:** gcc 13.3.0
+**Debugger:** GNU gdb 15.0.50

 # 🧠 Concepts Practiced

+- Initialising a global array with a fixed type and length and

 # ⚙️ Design Decisions